ipython/ipython/doc/source/ipython.rst

   %run magic command -with the -d option- can run any script under pdb's control, automatically setting initial breakpoints for you.
   This version of pdb has IPython-specific improvements, including tab-completion and traceback coloring support.
+For even easier debugger access, try %debug after seeing an exception. winpdb is also supported, see ipy_winpdb extension.
 * Profiler support.
 You can run single statements (similar to profile.run()) or complete programs under the profiler's control.
   While this is possible with standard cProfile or profile modules,